thruthesky/backend/README.md

 @attention `quality` with `type` png is not working property.

-`resize` can be 'scale', 'best-fit', 'one-iemension', 'resize', 'crop', 'freecrop'
+`resize` can be 'best-fit', 'one-iemension', 'resize', 'crop', 'freecrop'.

 `demension` can be 'width', 'height'. `dimension` is only used when `resize` is set to 'one-dimension'.